-Detail: The District could potentially use the Housing Reserve Fund to promote developments that produce more affordable housing products in the area.
+Detail: The District could potentially use the housing reserve fund to promote developments that produce more affordable housing products in the area.
 In addition, housing agreements could ensure that these units remain affordable even after resale.
 The Housing Reserve Fund could provide the much-needed seed-funding to initiate the development of affordable units in the District, in partnership with Federal and Provincial governments.

-- Fund Housing Reserve Fund with the proceeds from the sale of District-owned lands and any other acceptable funding mechanisms.
-These could include cash in lieu, philanthropic contributions, contributions from large employers, or density bonuses. - Review cash in lieu best practices for contributions to the Housing Reserve Fund. - Monitor the growth of the Housing Reserve Fund and reviews its use and performance in facilitating affordable housing every year. - Attract development partners that will leverage the Housing Reserve Fund contributions to facilitate rental housing, seed funding to initiate developments, and purchase land for affordable housing development.
+- Fund Housing Reserve Fund with the proceeds from the sale of District-owned lands and any other acceptable funding mechanism.
+These could include philanthropic contributions, contributions from large employers, or density bonuses. - Monitor the growth of the Housing Reserve Fund and reviews its use and performance in facilitating affordable housing every year. - Attract development partners that will leverage the Housing Reserve Fund contributions to facilitate rental housing, seed funding to initiate developments, and purchase land for affordable housing development.